This startup almost convinced me to get Botox

 I have never considered getting anything done to my face—at least not outside a regular visit to the dermatologist for acne—so I’m curious to see how a visit to EverBody might change my mind.
 When I go in for a consultation at the company’s SoHo clinic, I have the luxury of meeting with Jared Jagdeo, the company’s medical director.
 Jagdeo has intensely clear skin that is smooth like the inside of a shell.
 He says that he is “about 40.”
 I ask him if he’s gotten work done.
 “Do I get high on my own supply?
 No,” he laughs.
 He says his beauty regimen is more serums and gels than needles and lasers.

 I’m seated in a white chair in a light, wood-paneled room with a big screen to my left where we examine photos of my face that his assistant, Taylor, had taken earlier.
-I generally like what I see and Jagdeo doesn’t push me to examine further.
+I generally like what I see, and Jagdeo doesn’t push me to examine further.
 But I’m curious, so we move in closer to really magnify the potential problems that might unnerve my vanity.

 “Now I’ll have you just sit up and then look into here,” he says, pulling out a mirror and putting it into my hands.
 He asks me to tell him what I see.
 I count the eleven lines between my eyes and describe some visible blood vessels on my nose.
 Jagdeo is complimentary and tells me I look fantastic.
 One of EverBody’s guiding principles is it does not want to push people to get injections they don’t want.
 But I want to know what he really thinks about my face.